slevomat/coding-standard/README.md

 * Exceptions with different names can be configured in `specialExceptionNames` property.
 * If your codebase uses classes that look like exceptions (because they have `Exception` or `Error` suffixes) but aren't, you can add them to `ignoredNames` property and the sniff won't enforce them to be fully qualified.
 Classes with `Error` suffix has to be added to ignored only if they are in the root namespace (like `LibXMLError`).

+#### SlevomatCodingStandard.Namespaces.FullyQualifiedGlobalFunctions

+All references to global functions must be referenced via a fully qualified name.

 #### SlevomatCodingStandard.Namespaces.MultipleUsesPerLine

 Prohibits multiple uses separated by commas: